-Leigh Ann Teeters is a lecturer in the School of Education at the University of Colorado Boulder.
-Susan Jurow is an associate professor of educational psychology and learning sciences in the School of Education at the University of Colorado Boulder.
+Leigh Ann Teeters is a lecturer in the School of Education at the Universisty of Colorado Boulder.
+Susan Jurow is an associate professor of educational psychology and learning sciences in the School of Education.

 Appendix A: A Community-Engaged Framework: Generating Equity-Oriented Research Partnerships